Satyasakhadka/Nepali-NumberPlate-Character-Recognition/README.md

 # Nepali Number Plate Character Recognition Project

-This project was developed as part of the **Advanced Data Science** elective course offered by Samsung.
+This project is developed as part of the **Advanced Data Science** elective course offered by Samsung.
 The goal of this project is to recognize Nepali number plates characters from vehicle images by utilizing deep learning techniques, specifically YOLO and CNN models.

 ---